 A match that you were meant to win, lost, due to lag that your PC couldn’t take.
 What can you do to avoid that?
 Invest your money in a Gaming PC that will give you the best performance for your money and make you forget what lag is.
 We aim to help you with that in this post!
 Keep reading to know which PC to build/go with if you want to have the best gaming experience and be able to run all the high-end, latest games and enjoy them!

-Before diving into the reviews, we need to know a few basic things like what is it that you need to know before buying a gaming desktop under $500, what are the crucial components in a gaming PC, etc.
+Before diving into the reviews, you should know a few basic things before buying the Best PC for Gaming under 500 Dollars.
+This involves the crucial components in a gaming PC, what to look for in these components, etc.

 Things you need to know before getting a Gaming PC under 500 Dollars!

 A PC has several components and the major ones are Processor, GPU, RAM, HDD, SSD.
 To ensure there isn’t much lag, you need to get a PC with a good processor, a good GPU with high memory, a RAM with at least 8GB of memory, HDD or SSD depending upon your preference and budget (should be enough to store all your games).
 Now, it is not an easy task to know which component to get and which version along with how much memory and that is why the question comes…

 If you are a newbie, you’re better off getting a pre-built gaming desktop under $500.
 It takes a decent amount of knowledge to build a gaming PC of your own.
 You need to know which component to get, which brand to choose, what capacity/memory to get, etc. There’s a lot of things that can go wrong if you don’t know all the ins and outs of gaming components.

 If you have a good idea of what to choose and what to put in your build, then you’re better off building your own gaming PC because that way, you can have more control over things and get yourself a good custom-built PC which will be the beast you deserve.
 We have built a Gaming PC under 500 bucks and you can read it by clicking here!